 Travel access options – rail, road, coach, flights etc

-Close to the A591, though it cannot be heard!
-National Coaches stop at Grasmere.
-Buses stop frequently at the bottom of the hill.
-Nearest station: Windermere on Branch line (8 miles) change at Oxenholme (21 miles) on Main West Coast line
+Nearest station: Windermere on branch line (8 miles) change at Oxenholme (21 miles) on Main West Coast line.

 You can enjoy a great holiday here without having a car!

 Grasmere will meet all your basic needs and boasts of its huge selection of jigsaws.
+Great bookshop.
 Good pubs, cafes and restaurants.
 Art Gallery.

 Ambleside also has a good selection of shops, and activities.
 Booths supermarkets in Windermere, by the station, and Keswick.

 Sleeps 6.
 2 Double bedrooms.
 One is partitioned to create a bunk room.
 Bathroom with electric shower over bath.
 Living room with wood stove, and a kitchen diner.
 Wi-fi.
 No TV, nor licence, but good radio with dock, plenty of games and books.
 Supply own bed linen, towels and tea towels.
 Outdoor seating.
 Travel cot & High Chair can be made available.
 Washing machine and drying ground.
 Maps and guide books.
 The cottage faces south.
 No traffic noise.
 The toilet is upstairs.
 Night storage heaters.